 The creative freedom was a gift, but one that came with a caveat.
 I am a bit obsessed with Italian food, but I was stripped of all of the imported toys and secret weapons I had relied on and studied.
 Parmigiano Reggiano, Arborio rice, salt water fish, shellfish like mussels, clams, and my beloved whelks.
 Pasta would be a no-no too, any sort of noodle or gnocchi I wanted to make would have to be hand made.

 It took some time and plenty of occasions with me in the cooler tapping on my head saying: “Think, think, think” like Winnie the Pooh.
 Eventually I started to see things through my new lens though, and now it is not as difficult.
 The method for wild capers I’m going to share with you here is a great example of ingredient improvisation, although I definitely wasn’t the first to do it.

-Most of the time if you are talking about making capers yourself, from my experience chefs will bring up nasturtium capers, where the unopened flower buds of the plant are preserved with salt, brined or pickled.
+Most of the time if you are talking about making capers yourself, from my experience chefs will bring up nasturtium capers, where the seed pods of the plant are preserved with salt, brined or pickled.
 This spring, when I was walking around looking at the spring growth, I started to notice other things that looked like capers.
 I thought it might be cool to create them out of many different plants, and I had a paradigm shift that went something like this:

 “Capers don’t have to be from a particular Mediterranean vine.
 A caper can be the unopened flower bud of many different plants.”

 After that I started going out and picking all the tiny little flower buds I could find.
 I put up about a quart of each in salt/vinegar brines, and waited a couple months.
 Stopping to pick the buds doesn’t take a while, but it is important to be careful and only pick the most tiny, hard, immature buds.

 What can you use to make homemade capers?